YUJI-AKAMATSU/research/README.md

 - University of Tokyo Graduate School — Generative Models
 - University of Tokyo Graduate School — Deep Learning

----

-Long-term collaborative partners are welcome.<br>
-This research emphasizes future-oriented decision-making focusing on time t+1.<br>
-Collaborations with organizations interested in proactive decision-making are encouraged.

----

 ## Contact